kelseyhightower/nocode/STYLE.md

 > The only valid code is no code.

+A file may appear to be empty of code.
+Beware of [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) or [non-character unicode characters](https://unicode.org/charts/PDF/UFB50.pdf) such as  used [in Ruby](https://unicode.org/charts/PDF/UFFF0.pdf), but not displayed in all typefaces.

+> No code means nothing, no bytes, and no comments to be misunderstood.

 ## Code Reviews

 The no code community has adopted the following conventions when reviewing code changes: